NFTGo/NFTLaunchTools/README.md

 yarn verify <Your Contract Address>
 ```

 ## Generate and set MerkelTree root
+Write the whitelist in the whitelist.json file

+then run the follow command:
 ```
 "generate Your WhitelistMerkleRoot": "yarn generateWhitelistMerkleRoot", "set WhitelistMerkleRoot onchain": "yarn setWhitelistMerkleRoot",